-Ex-Detroit top cop loses bid to get on ballot for governor - NewsBreak
+Ex-Detroit Top Cop Loses Bid to Get on Ballot for Governor - NewsBreak

 There appears to be no dispute that fraudulent signatures were turned in by paid circulators, though there’s no evidence that the candidates were aware of the scam.
 In a court filing, attorneys representing the Board of State Canvassers called it an “unprecedented situation.”

 The candidates were declared ineligible last week as the result of a tie vote by the board.
-State election staff said Johnson, Craig, Markey, Donna Brandenburg and Michael Brown didn’t meet the 15,000-signature threshold because of fraudulent signatures.
+State election staff said Johnson, Craig, Markey and two others didn’t meet the 15,000-signature threshold because of fraudulent signatures.

 In Craig’s case, election staff said he appeared to have only about 10,200 valid signatures after subtracting 9,879.